nogibjj/Nzarama_Kouadio_DE_Mini_Project8/README.md

 `cargo run -- delete <table_name>`

-> Example: This creates a table called users with columns id, name, and age.
-This inserts a row into the users table with the values 1, "Alice", and 30.
-This displays all rows of the users table.
-This will delete the users table from the database
+> Example: We create a table called users with columns id, name, and age.
+Then, insert a row into the users table with the values 1, "Alice", and 30.
+Then, we displays all rows of the users table.
+Finally, we delete the table.

 ![alt text](sqlite/Images/SourceCode.png)

-cargo run -- create users id name age

-cargo run -- insert users 1 "Alice" 30

-cargo run -- query users

-cargo run -- delete users

-# Command and Usage in Binary
+# Run Commands via the Binary

 > Create Table